Slow cooker bison roast with mashed rutabaga and roasted carrots makes for a tasty evening in with your special someone.

 Make the Bison Roast:

-Secure the lid on your slow cooker and cook on low for 6 to 8 hours, until beef is very tender.
+- Secure the lid on your slow cooker and cook on low for 6 to 8 hours, until bison is very tender.
 Transfer roast to a cutting board and allow it to rest while you're preparing the gravy.

 Mash the Rutabaga: